 SPARCS is here to help make your park an even better place for the community to gather and have fun!

-In 2020, the Center for Systems and Community Design at the City University of New York Graduate School of Public Health and Health Policy launched a unique public health entrepreneurship platform known as Firefly Innovations - the first of its kind in the U.S.
+In 2020, the Center for Systems and Community Design at the City University of New York Graduate School of Public Health and Health Policy launched a unique public health entrepreneurship platform known as Firefly Innovations - the first of its kind at an accredited graduate school of public health in the United States.

 PAST EVENTS